Red-AM/LC_mods/plugins/2018-LC_API/README.md

 - Removed automated bundle loading.
   - Legacy loading will still automatically load bundles if wanted.

-- Added event system
+- Added event system.
-  - More events to be added in future
+  - More events to be added in future.

-- Added `Player` class for interacting with players easily
+- Added `Player` class for interacting with players easily.

-- `ModdedServer.GameVersion` will now contain the base game version even if LC API modified the version to set modded only
+- `ModdedServer.GameVersion` will now contain the base game version even if LC API modified the version to set modded only.

 # Version 3.0.1
-- Fixed `Player.HostPlayer`
+- Fixed `Player.HostPlayer`.

+# Version 3.0.2
+- Fixed the command handler "eating" messages if they started with the command prefix, but weren't registered as commands.

+# Version 3.1.0
+- Added `Item` class for interacting with grabbable objects easily.
+- The `Player` class now has multiple new properties for inventory management.
+  - `Player.Inventory` will return a `PlayerInventory` for this.
+- The `Player.Joined` event should now work properly on LAN.